Modern Languages: German

 In the first year, there is less literature in the European language to allow for intensive focus on the Middle Eastern language.
 You will normally spend your second academic year at an approved course of study in the Middle East.
 You are strongly advised to spend the adjacent summers where the European language of your choice is spoken.

 German and another subject (English, Classics, History, Linguistics, Philosophy)

-If you are studying for a joint degree combing German with another subject, around half of the degree programme will consist of German language and literature, and around half will be made up of courses related to the other subject.
+If you are studying for a joint degree combing German (either post-A-level or equivalent, or from scratch) with another subject, around half of the degree programme will consist of German language and literature, and around half will be made up of courses related to the other subject.

-For more information, please see German on the Faculty of Medieval and Modern Languages website.
+Visit German on the Faculty of Medieval and Modern Languages website for more information.